Skip to Main Content

 96. Obstacle Course Races

 Create a kid-friendly obstacle course and let little adventurers raise pledges to participate.
 From tire runs to tunnel crawls and water balloon tosses, these events are a blast for participants and spectators alike.
-Charge entry fees or set up peer-to-peer fundraising pages where each child collects donations for your cause.

-When you’re using Neon CRM, setting up an event—whether it’s a class, a show, a one-off volunteer event, or a major gala—is a total breeze.
+When you’re using Neon One’s CRM, setting up an event—whether it’s a class, a show, a one-off volunteer event, or a major gala—is a total breeze.

 97. Scavenger Hunts